henribesnard/harena/README.md

 ## Environment Variables

-`OPENAI_API_KEY` provides the API key used by the `LLMIntentAgent` for intent detection.
-If not set, the agent falls back to the DeepSeek key.
+`OPENAI_API_KEY` provides the dedicated API key used by the `LLMIntentAgent` for intent detection.
+If this variable is missing, the agent reuses the `DEEPSEEK_API_KEY` value as a fallback.

 `SEARCH_SERVICE_URL` sets the base URL for the Search Service.
 It defaults to `http://localhost:8000/api/v1/search` and the service automatically appends